Sewage Nuisance Abatement and Remedition Plan

 How is a SNARP organized?

-A SNARP is made of activities called steps taken to improve system performance.
-The steps are organized into phases.
-There are two to four phases in a plan, depending on the circumstances.
-The plan progresses through the phases until the sewage nuisance is under control and eliminated.
-A SNARP need progress no further if the nuisance is eliminated.
+A SNARP is divided into phases to improve system performance.
+The plan progresses through each phase until the sewage nuisance is under control and eliminated.
 A SNARP also includes a final system, which is the replacement system for the site.
-Phases and steps within them are organized, as much as possible, to progress toward the final system.

 How can this plan be useful?